ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 Changing the ``package.xml``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting with ROS 2, only version 2 of the ``package.xml`` format is supported
+ROS 2 doesn't support format 1 of the package specification but only newer format versions (2 and higher).
-(this format is also supported in ROS 1, but isn't used by all packages).
 We start by specifying the format version in the ``package`` tag:

 .. code-block:: xml